Olivia Holt: 2012–2014: Departure from Kickin' It and I Didn't Do It

-Possessing skills in gymnastics, Holt was cast in Disney XD's martial arts comedy Kickin' It, which premiered on June 13, 2011.
-She played the role of Kim in the series, as a main character in seasons 1–3, and as a special guest on three episodes in season 4.
 She starred in the 2012 Disney Channel Original Movie Girl vs. Monster, playing the lead character Skylar Lewis, a teenager who discovers that her family have long worked as monster hunters, and she is next in line.
-She left Kickin' It as a regular after season 3 to star in the Disney Channel half-hour comedy series I Didn't Do It, which premiered on January 17, 2014.
+She left Kickin' It as a regular after its third season to star in the Disney Channel half-hour comedy series I Didn't Do It, which premiered on January 17, 2014.
 The series follows five friends, including Holt's character, Lindy Watson, a nerdy, athletic, social outcast.
 The series ended on October 16, 2015, after two seasons.
-In January 2017, Holt was cast as Tandy Bowen / Dagger, one of the lead characters in the Freeform and Marvel Comics television series Cloak & Dagger.
-The series premiered in June 2018 and ran for two seasons until May 2019, after which it was canceled.
-Holt and co-star Aubrey Joseph reprised their roles in the animated series Spider-Man and a crossover episode in Runaways.
-Holt plays Kate Wallis on the series Cruel Summer, a psychological thriller set between 1993 and 1995 that premiered on Freeform on April 20, 2021.